codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 ### Using Integer (Identity) Keys

 The basic concept used by business objects that use auto-increment (identity) integer fields as primary keys is identical to guid-based business objects.
-However, in addition to specifying the master entity and primary key field names, we also have to switch the business object into IndentityKey? mode.
+However, in addition to specifying the master entity and primary key field names, we also have to switch the business object into IndentityKey mode.
 The following example shows a simple C# exmaple for a business object that can modify the Employees table in the SQL Northwind database example:

 ```cs
 public class EmployeeBusinessObject : BusinessObject